Gender-Based Violence Prevention Support Plan & Trauma-Informed Toolkit

 Empowering Mi’kmaq and Indigenous communities through culturally grounded and trauma-informed care.

-This toolkit was developed to raise awareness and prevent Gender-Based Violence (GBV) through an Indigenous lens and a holistic approach that focuses on healing the mind, body, and spirit.
-It supports community-based, community-led solutions and is designed for those ready to lead this work.
+This toolkit has been developed through an Indigenous lens and a holistic approach—addressing the healing of mind, body, and spirit.
+It centers on community-based and community-led solutions to prevent Gender-Based Violence (GBV) and support those affected.

 This toolkit is funded by Women and Gender Equality Canada